naumch1k/naumch1k/README.md

 ### Highlighted

-🇺🇦 [Palianytsia Foundation](https://pgds.xyz/) is a nonprofit focused on empowering Ukrainian youth affected by war through education and mentorship.
-I lead a group of talented students in web development, providing mentorship, guidance, and support to their learning process and fostering skill development

 🍔 [Stellar Burgers](https://github.com/naumch1k/stellar-burgers) is my ongoing portfolio project, serving as a playground for advanced React techniques and a journey to deepen my expertise in TypeScript and Redux.
 [Check out the demo here](https://naumch1k.github.io/stellar-burgers/)

+🇺🇦 [Palianytsia Foundation](https://content-updates--roaring-cobbler-77c6c8.netlify.app/) is a nonprofit focused on empowering Ukrainian youth affected by war through education and mentorship.
+I designed and developed a website for the initiative, ensuring a reliable online presence that supported the organization's objectives.

 ### Other Projects